19hours/sg-statutes/Acts/Companies Act.md

 [22/93]

-(6) Where the action has been commenced or is to be brought in the subordinate courts, an application for leave under subsection (2) shall be made in a District Court.
+(6) Where the action has been commenced or is to be brought in the State Courts, an application for leave under subsection (2) shall be made in a District Court.

 [22/93]

 [Canada, 1985, ss.
 238-240]

+[Act 5 of 2014 wef 07/03/2014]

 ### Evidence of shareholders’ approval not decisive — Court approval to discontinue action under section 216A